PaloAltoNetworks/panos-monitor/README.md

 2.  **Add Single Firewall:** Enter an IP address manually.
 3.  **Import from File:** Upload a `.txt` file with one IP address per line.

+The background poller will automatically detect the model of newly added firewalls on its next cycle.

 ### 4. Viewing Data and Graphs

-* The **Dashboard** will automatically update at the interval you specified in Settings, showing the latest statistics for all devices.
+* The **Dashboard** shows the latest statistics for all devices.
 * Click on any firewall's **IP address** to navigate to its detail page.
-Here you can view a summary table of peak statistics, see historical graphs, and use the timeframe selector at the top to switch between recent high-detail data and long-term summarized trends.
+Here you can view a summary table of peak statistics, see historical graphs, and use the timeframe selector to switch between views.

+### 5. Using the Upgrade Advisor

+* Navigate to the **Upgrade Advisor** page from the main menu.
+* Select an analysis timeframe (e.g., Last 30 Days) and click 'Analyze'.
+* The page will display a table showing the peak usage for each firewall compared to its model's capacity and provide an upgrade recommendation if necessary.

-### 5. Exporting Peak Stats to CSV
+### 6. Exporting Data

-* On any firewall's detail page, you can export the summary table of peak statistics to a CSV file by clicking the **'Export Table to CSV'** button.
+* **CSV:** On any firewall's detail page, export the summary table to a CSV file by clicking the **'Export Table to CSV'** button.

-### 6. Exporting PDF Reports

-* Navigate to the **Manage Firewalls** page and use the **Export PDF Report** dropdown to generate a report.
-You can choose from three categories of reports (Table Only, Graphs Only, Combined) across multiple timeframes.
+* **PDF:** Navigate to the **Manage Firewalls** page and use the **Export PDF Report** dropdown.
+You can choose from three report types (Table Only, Graphs Only, Combined) across multiple timeframes.

 ---
 ## How It Works

 * **Front-End:** A **Flask** web application serves the HTML pages.
-* **Back-End:** A **background thread** runs a continuous polling loop, which uses a **multiprocessing pool** to poll all devices concurrently.
+* **Back-End:** A **background thread** runs a continuous polling loop, using a **multiprocessing pool** to poll devices concurrently.
-* **Data Storage:** A single-file **SQLite** database (`monitoring.db`) stores all data.
-Application settings, including encrypted API credentials for both firewalls and Panorama, are stored in a `settings` table.
+* **Data Storage:** A single-file **SQLite** database (`monitoring.db`) stores all application data.
+* **Configuration:** Application settings, including encrypted API credentials, are stored in the `settings` table.
+Hardware specifications for the Upgrade Advisor are stored in the `pa_models.py` file.
 * **Security:** The password encryption key is stored in the `secret.key` file. **Important:** Do not delete this file, as it is required to decrypt the stored credentials.
 If you back up the database, back up this key file as well.
-* **PDF Generation:** The PDF reports are generated entirely on the server using **Matplotlib** to create the chart images and **FPDF2** to assemble the document.
+* **PDF Generation:** PDF reports are generated entirely on the server using **Matplotlib** to create chart images and **FPDF2** to assemble the document.